gitlabhq/gitlabhq/doc/user/admin_area/settings/continuous_integration.md

 [`.gitlab-ci.yml`](../../../ci/yaml/README.md#artifacts-expire_in).
 To disable the expiration, set it to `0`.
 The default unit is in seconds.

-## Archive jobs in **[CORE ONLY]**
+## Archive jobs **[CORE ONLY]**

-Set this setting to enable when job gonna be considered old.
-The purpose of that feature is to reduce the CI footprint on system removing some of the capabilities of the jobs (metadata needed to run the build), but persisting the traces and artifacts to retain for auditing purposes.
+Archiving jobs is useful for reducing the CI/CD footprint on the system by removing some of the capabilities of the jobs (metadata needed to run the job), but persisting the traces and artifacts for auditing purposes.

-The archived jobs cannot be retried.
-Making this field empty does never expire jobs.
-The value has to be no less than 1 day.
-The example:
-`15 days`, `1 month`, `2 years`.

-To change it:
+To set the duration for which the jobs will be considered as old and expired:

-1. Go to **Admin area > Settings > Continuous Integration and Deployment**.
+1. Go to **Admin area > Settings > CI/CD > Continuous Integration and Deployment**.
-1. Change the value of archive jobs in.
+1. Change the value of "Archive jobs".
 1. Hit **Save changes** for the changes to take effect.

+Once that time passes, the jobs will be archived and no longer able to be retried.
+Make it empty to never expire jobs.
+It has to be no less than 1 day, for example: <code>15 days</code>, <code>1 month</code>, <code>2 years</code>.